Poet | Editor | Music Journalist | Writer

 -

-At Your Magazine, I’m the assistant romance editor.
+At Your Magazine, I’m the romance editor.
 Each issue, I curate 3 romance pieces, strengthening section consistency and editorial clarity as I mentor the drafting and revision processes of writers.

 -